- Tell us about your festival

 - What questions do you get asked the most by filmmakers?

 What other festivals should I enter my film in or how do I get my film seen by the biggest audience?
-I hope our festival helps to answer some of these questions, especially the industry panels which are fantastic for giving young people advice about a variety of different job roles in the industry.
+I hope our festival helps to answer some of these questions, especially the industry panels which are fantastic for giving people advice about a variety of different job roles in the industry.

 - What’s your favourite film?